General, efficient, and robust Hamiltonian engineering: Hamiltonian engineering by linear programming

-where $\dd$ is the number of Pauli terms $\{P_{\vec a}\}$ we can generate from the ones in $H_S$ by any $\vec S_i$.
-Let $\rr$ be the number of possible single-qubit layers on $n$ qubits, and define the matrix $\WG \in \RR^{\dd \times \rr}$ by taking all vectors $\WG_i$ as columns.
-Then, a decomposition \eqref{eq:decomp} can be found by solving the following \ac{LP} minimizing the total evolution time:
+Here, $\dd$ is the number of interaction terms $\{P_{\vec a}\}$ we can generate from the ones in $H_S$ by any pulse layer $\vec S_i$.
+Let $\rr$ be the number of possible pulse layers on $n$ qubits, and define the matrix $\WG \in \RR^{\dd \times \rr}$ by taking all vectors $\WG_i$ as columns.
+Then, a decomposition \eqref{eq:decomp_ex} can be found by solving \eqref{eq:LP} minimizing the total \emph{relative evolution time}.
+Conjugation of $H_S$ with arbitrary single-qubit pulses yields a $\dd$ which is only limited by the locality of the interactions in $H_S$.
+Below, we restrict ourselves to $\pi/2$ pulses achieving the same flexibility.